outreachy/website/README.md

 # Django shell

-Django has a 'shell' mode where you can run snippets of Python code.
+Django has a 'shell' mode where you can run snippets of  code.

 The Django shell is extremely useful for figuring out why view code isn't working.
 You can run snippets of your code and examine variables as it runs.
 You can call into functions in Django code.